kuruvamunirangadu/miyraa/docs/API.md

 ## Overview

-The Miyraa API provides emotion classification, VAD (Valence-Arousal-Dominance) analysis, and safety detection for text inputs.
+The Miyraa API provides emotion classification, VAD (Valence-Arousal-Dominance) analysis representing the overall emotional state of the text, and safety detection for text inputs.
 Built with FastAPI, it supports both PyTorch and ONNX inference backends.

 **Base URL:** `http://localhost:8000`